H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

   - The Constitutional Guardian logs every violation event with timestamps, associated principles, violation descriptions, and maintains a SHA‑256 hash over the log as `audit_integrity`, giving an integrity‑checked audit trail of blocked actions.
   - Scripts such as `VERIFY_AND_TEST.sh`, `verify_full_integration.sh`, and `verify_all_claims.sh` define operational verification routines that can be invoked to assert that the deployed system is consistent with intended configurations and documentation.

-Services that need to obey global controls either read this state on startup and periodically (e.g., via health/status calls) or rely on orchestrators and gateways that aggregate the relevant flags and present them as part of higher‑level responses.
+Services that need to obey global controls either read this state on startup and periodically (for example, via health/status calls) or rely on orchestrators and gateways that aggregate the relevant flags and present them as part of higher‑level responses.

+---

 ## 15.4 Influence on Agents and Retrieval